wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 #### Message Helper Functions, Part II

 There are also message forwarding helper functions that are built based on the two discussed in Part I.
-Method `forwardMessage()`, given an existing event, duplicates that event by copy contruction.
+Method `forwardMessage()`, given an existing event, duplicates that event by copy construction.
 Optional data payload is set, if it is given.
 The delivery time for the event object, which is also the return value, is computed based on the given base time argument `baseTime` (although in L1 MESI controller, this value is always zero, meaning that starting